Art of Truth is an independent editorial site covering geopolitics, technology, history, crime, and culture.

 What the labels mean

-The article passed the automated editorial pipeline, including source validation and review, but has not yet been signed off by a human.
+Verified by AI.
+The article passed the automated editorial pipeline: citations checked against source content, links validated, claims flagged when unsupported.
+Not yet signed off by a human.

 These labels are meant to create a visible trust gradient.
 Automated review and human review are not the same thing, and we do not pretend they are.